Economic Outlook Breakfast 20167:30am-9:30am | Metro Toronto Convention Centre (Constitution Hall) - 255 Front Street West, North Building, Toronto

 As a respected commentator on economic and financial trends, he is regularly quoted in the national press and often interviewed on radio and television.

 Before joining BMO, Mr. Porter held the positions of Economist and Country Risk Analyst with other Canadian financial institutions, and also worked at the Bank of Canada.

 Mr. Porter has been a member of C.D.
-Howe’s Monetary Policy Council since 2008 and serves on the Investment Management Committees of the Bank of Montreal’s Pension Fund Society and Western’s Endowment Fund.
+Howe’s Monetary Policy Council since 2008 and serves on the Investment Management Committees of the Bank of Montreal’s Canada Pension Plan and Western’s Endowment Fund.
 He also sits on the Board of Directors of the Toronto Financial Services Alliance.